giordano-lucas/exchange-price-propagation/index.md

 We could not embed this plot in this website because `GitHub pages` only support static websites.
 The resampling and moving average operations required a dynamic server and we have to use ***Heroku and Voilà*** in that regard.
 ### Propagation speed vs distances on the globe

 This last plot aims to provide yet another way of visualising the propagation speed.
-In this form, because only 3 data points are available, the plot is not very useful in it self.
+In this form, because only 3 data points are available, the plot is not very useful in itself.
 Therefore, we decided not to pursue further is this direction even though this plot has clear potential and that it would be interesting to continue the development.

 For the sake of completeness, the start of the implementation can be found in the `viz_globe.ipynb` notebook.